Happy Thanksgiving Day everyone!

 Life is so precious and it breaks my heart every time I hear of the killings and atrocities that happen every day in the name of religion, politics etc.

-Right now the world is a very different place compared to last Thanksgiving Day with the Brexit outcome and the USA election.
+Right now the world is a very different place compared to last Thanksgiving Day with the Brexit uncertainty and the USA election.

 A while back, a blog reader emailed me directly to challenge my way of looking at the world through “rose-tinted glasses”.